 The Arts Student Services Office will provide a printed program audit on request.
+Students will submit the Program Outline Request Form.

-Students may also obtain other general information regarding programs, academic regulations, and registration from the Arts Student Services Office website at. www.uregina.ca/arts.
+Students may also obtain other general information regarding programs, academic regulations, and registration from the Arts Student Services Office website at. www.uregina.ca/arts/student-services.